Sound Design Reel

 Why Redesigns

 Take a game scene you know by heart.
 Mute the original audio.
-Now make it sound real again using only your own recordings and processing.
-That is the exercise.
-It's harder than it sounds because people already know what the original sounds like, so every difference sticks out.
+Now make it sound real again using your own recordings, synthesis, and processing.
+That is the redesign exercise.
+It's harder than it sounds because people already know what the original sounds like, so small differences stick out.

 These four redesigns span about a year of work.
-The first one, Fractured Horizon, is honestly rough - basic spaceship hums and door sounds.
-But it taught me that sync timing is everything.
+Fractured Horizon is early and simple compared with the later work, but it taught me that sync timing is everything.
 By the time I got to God of War, I had a process: record raw material, layer and process in Reaper, then match the energy of the original without copying it.

 Redesigns